1 Day in Charleston SC | What to See in 24 Hours

-If you like charming cities as much as I do, then you will absolutely love Charleston!
-My first visit to Charleston was in 2018, and I was dying to return because there is so much to see, do and eat.
-So as we made our way north, from Miami to New York City, we decided to spend a week in South Carolina.
-In today’s post I am sharing a round-up of the photos I took during my latest visit to the city.
+If you like charming cities as much as I do, then you will love Charleston.
+My first visit to Charleston was in 2018, but one visit isn’t enough when there is so much to see, do, and eat!
+As we made our way north, from Miami to New York, we decided to spend a week in South Carolina.

-Here is a list of my Top Favorite Spots in Charleston, and a complete One Day in Charleston Itinerary (in case you are wondering what to do with your first 24 hours in the city!).
+Here is a list of my Top Things to See in Charleston, and a complete One Day in Charleston Itinerary (in case you are wondering what to do with your first 24 hours in the city!).
+In today’s post, I am also sharing the photos I took during my latest visit to the city!

-Waterfront Park is an eight-acre park overlooking the Charleston Harbour and the Cooper River.
+Waterfront Park is an eight-acre park overlooking Charleston Harbour and the Cooper River.

 Be sure to stop at the enchanting Pineapple Fountain, not only is it the iconic focal point of the park, it is also one of Charleston’s most Instagrammable landmarks!